Music of the United States: Folk music

-Singer Elvis Presley was one of the most successful music artists of the 20th century, he is often referred to as "the King of Rock and Roll", or simply, "the King".

 Folk music in the US is varied across the country's numerous ethnic groups.
 The Native American tribes each play their own varieties of folk music, most of it spiritual in nature.
 African American music includes blues and gospel, descendants of West African music brought to the Americas by slaves and mixed with Western European music.
 During the colonial era, English, French and Spanish styles and instruments were brought to the Americas.
 By the early 20th century, the United States had become a major center for folk music from around the world, including polka, Ukrainian and Polish fiddling, Ashkenazi, Klezmer, and several kinds of Latin music.

 The Native Americans played the first folk music in what is now the United States, using a wide variety of styles and techniques.
 Some commonalities are near universal among Native American traditional music, however, especially the lack of harmony and polyphony, and the use of vocables and descending melodic figures.
 Traditional instrumentations use the flute and many kinds of percussion instruments, like drums, rattles, and shakers.
 Since European and African contact was established, Native American folk music has grown in new directions, into fusions with disparate styles like European folk dances and Tejano music.
 Modern Native American music may be best known for pow wows, pan-tribal gatherings at which traditionally styled dances and music are performed.